WebberZone/knowledgebase/README.md

 ![Knowledge Base Menu in the WordPress Admin](https://raw.githubusercontent.com/WebberZone/knowledgebase/master/wporg-assets/screenshot-1.png)
 *Knowledge Base Menu in the WordPress Admin*

-For more screenshots visit the [WordPress plugin page](http://wordpress.org/plugins/knowledgebase/screenshots/)
+For more screenshots, visit the [WordPress plugin page](http://wordpress.org/plugins/knowledgebase/screenshots/)

 ## Installation

 ### WordPress install (The easy way)

-1. Navigate to “Plugins” within your WordPress Admin Area
+1. Navigate to "Plugins" within your WordPress Admin Area
-2. Click “Add new” and in the search box enter “Knowledgebase” or "Knowledge Base"
+2. Click "Add new" and in the search box enter "Knowledgebase" or "Knowledge Base"
-3. Find the plugin in the list (usually the first result) and click “Install Now”
+3. Find the plugin in the list (usually the first result) and click "Install Now"
 4. Activate or Network activate the Plugin in WP-Admin under the Plugins screen

 ### Manual install